QuarkContainer/Quark/README.md

 Quark Container is high performance secure container runtime with following features:
 1. OCI compatible: Quark Container includes an Open Container Initiative (OCI) interface.
 Common Docker container image can run in Quark Container.
 2. Secure: It provides Virtual Machine level workload isolation and security.
 3. High Performance: Quark Container is born for container workload execution with high performance.
-It developed with Rust language.
+It is developed with Rust language.

 ## Performance test